asdfghj1237890/leetcode-notes/README.md

 This repository contains Jupyter notebooks with coding exercises and their solutions, inspired by and adapted from Reuven M. Lerner's "Python Workout: 50 ten-minute exercises".
 Below is a summary of the exercises and key skills demonstrated.

+> **📝 Note for Readers**: This is a quick-reference guide.
+Some examples are simplified for clarity.
+In production code, always add proper error handling, type hints, and edge case validation.

 ## Python Tutor
 http://pgbovine.net